Linear (LINA) Price Reaches $0.0038 on Top Exchanges

-Linear (LINA) traded 5.7% lower against the US dollar during the 1-day period ending at 10:00 AM Eastern on October 17th.
-One Linear coin can now be purchased for approximately $0.0038 or 0.00000006 BTC on major exchanges.
-Linear has a total market capitalization of $37.52 million and $2.19 million worth of Linear was traded on exchanges in the last day.
-Over the last seven days, Linear has traded 0.1% higher against the US dollar.
+Linear (LINA) traded down 5% against the US dollar during the 24 hour period ending at 17:00 PM ET on October 17th.
+During the last seven days, Linear has traded up 0.1% against the US dollar.
+Linear has a total market capitalization of $37.79 million and $2.36 million worth of Linear was traded on exchanges in the last day.
+One Linear coin can currently be bought for $0.0038 or 0.00000006 BTC on popular cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.